What is AnimalWise?

 Promoting the inclusion of animal well-being and advocay in mainstream academic, political and cultural circles.

-Cultivating a new generation of scientivists for animals.
+Cultivating a new generation of scientivists for animals and nature.

 What are scientivists?

 Scientivists are people that are engaged in a systematic activity to acquire knowledge (the ‘science part’), to promote, impede, or direct societal change (the ‘activist part’).
-Scientivism can take a wide range of forms from writing letters to newspapers or politicians, to economic activism, such as boycotts, sit-ins etc. Scientivists are not afraid of interfering with legitimized procedures and official politics when science shows this would be needed.
-On the other hand, scientivists must be aware that their actions may increase the risk of scientific results inappropriately being used into social discourses and in the media.
-This might lead to situations where, for instance, researchers find themselves unwittingly “supporting” an application of the generated knowledge they might strongly disagree with.
-It is, therefore, not a ‘job’ (as for most of us ‘being a scientist’ is), but rather an ‘attitude’.
+Scientivism can take a wide range of forms from writing letters to newspapers or politicians, to economic activism, such as boycotts, sit-ins etc. It is, therefore, not a ‘job’ (as for most of us ‘being a scientist’ is), but rather an ‘attitude’.
 An attitude that may be urgently to move forward to a more sustainable society.